-- Successful participation in releases: The project demonstrates stable output (code base, documents) within its history of releases in accordance with the release policy. - Architecture has been reviewed by the Architecture Committee - Project is active and contributes to Akraino: The project demonstrates a stable or increasing number of contributions across recent releases.
-Contributions are commits which got merged to a repository of an Akraino project or a related upstream project.
-Commits can for example be patches to update the requirements document of a project, code addition to an Akraino or upstream project repository, new test cases and so forth. - Mature artifacts produced: The project demonstrates that the artifacts produced by the project are deployable (where applicable) and have been successfully deployed, configured and used by end users (typically, service providers).
+- Successful participation in at least two releases: The project demonstrates stable output (code base, documents) within its history of releases in accordance with the release policy. - · Architecture has been reviewed by the CI/CD Sub-Committee, TSC and presented to broader Akraino community - Project Contributors have provided a validation lab with exact configuration required by the project to connect with Akraino CI and demonstrate CD.
+The environment should be reviewed and endorsed by the CI/CD Sub-Committee. - Project is active and contributes to Akraino: The project demonstrates increasing number of commits and/or number of contributions across recent releases.
+Contributions are commits that have been to an Akraino repository project or related upstream project.
+Commit examples can be patches to update the requirements document of a project, code addition to an Akraino or upstream project repository, new test cases and so forth. - Mature artifacts produced: The project demonstrates that the artifacts produced by the project are deployable (where applicable) and have been successfully deployed, configured and used by at least two independent end users typically, service providers who have publicly documented their support on the Akraino wiki and within the accompanying project documentation.